WICG/view-transitions/explainer.md

 CSS has an [`element()`](https://drafts.csswg.org/css-images-4/#element-notation) feature which allows the appearance of an element to be used as an image.

-This doesn't quite match either of the cases where we need to capture an element as a texture.
+This doesn't quite match either of the cases where we need to capture an element as an image.

-When capturing 'as a single texture', it seems much easier for developers if we expand the capture to include things outside the border box, such as box shadows. `element()` clips at the border box.
+When capturing 'as a single image', it seems much easier for developers if we expand the capture to include things outside the border box, such as box shadows. `element()` clips at the border box.

-When capturing 'as a container + child texture', we capture the combination of the element's children as texture, clipped to the content box.
+When capturing as a 'computed style + content image', we capture the combination of the element's children as image, clipped to the content box.
 Again this is different to `element()`.

 However, these variations could be included in `element()` using modifiers or similarly named functions (e.g. `element-children()`).